-- incur additional indebtedness or issue certain preferred stock; - pay dividends on, redeem or repurchase our capital stock or make other restricted payments and investments; - create certain liens; - transfer or sell assets: - enter into certain transactions with our affiliates; - merge, consolidate or sell all or substantially all of our properties and assets; and - create or designate unrestricted subsidiaries.
+- incur additional indebtedness or issue certain preferred stock; - pay dividends on, redeem or repurchase our capital stock or make other restricted payments and investments; - create certain liens; - transfer or sell assets; - enter into certain transactions with our affiliates; - merge, consolidate or sell all or substantially all of our properties and assets; and - create or designate unrestricted subsidiaries.

-The senior notes include customary events of default, including failure to pay principal and interest on the senior notes, a failure to comply with covenants, a failure by the us or any significant subsidiary or any group of our restricted subsidiaries that, taken together, would constitute a significant subsidiary to pay material judgments or indebtedness and bankruptcy and insolvency events with respect to us or any significant subsidiary or any group of our restricted subsidiaries that, taken together, would constitute a significant subsidiary.
+The Senior Notes include customary events of default, including failure to pay principal and interest on the Senior Notes, a failure to comply with covenants, a failure by the us or any significant subsidiary or any group of our restricted subsidiaries that, taken together, would constitute a significant subsidiary or any group of our restricted subsidiaries that, taken together, would constitute a significant subsidiary or any group of our restricted subsidiaries that, taken together, would constitute a significant subsidiary.

-On February 17, 2012, we commenced an exchange offer pursuant to a registration rights agreement entered into by the Co-Issuer and the subsidiary guarantors upon the issuance of the senior notes.
-The exchange offer was completed on March 27, 2012, in which \$191.6 million in principal amount, or 95.81% of the outstanding privately placed senior notes were exchanged for publicly registered senior notes with identical terms, which are also governed by the Indenture.
+On February 17, 2012, we commenced an exchange offer pursuant to a registration rights agreement entered into by the Co-Issuer and the subsidiary guarantors upon the issuance of the Initial Senior Notes.
+The exchange offer was completed on March 27, 2012, in which \$191.6 million in principal amount, or 95.81% of the outstanding privately placed Initial Senior Notes were exchanged for publicly registered Initial Senior Notes with identical terms, which are also governed by the Indenture.